 Two.

-It's the death toll.
+It's the death poll.

 And now on Saturday in the U.S., it was only 283, 283 too much.

-I trust me, my wife's a doctor.
+Trust me, my wife's a doctor.

-But we used to have more than 2,000 a day just over a month ago.
+I'm very sensitive to this, but we used to have more than 2,000 a day just over a month ago.

-So uh we're we're going in the right direction.
+So we're going in the right direction.

-The fear mongering around rallies are bad, but protests are good is very apparent to anybody who's objective and watching at home.
+The fear-mongering around rallies are bad, but protests are good is very apparent to anybody who's objective and watching at home.

 You know, Mark Simone, I look at this hype over John Bolton's book.

-Uh listen, John Bolt wasn't honest with me in a number of conversations we had.
+Listen, John Bolt wasn't honest with me in a number of conversations we had.

-John Bolton begged to work for President Trump, lobbied every single solitary person that he thought might have some ability to say what a great guy is and how the president should hire him.
+That John Bolton begged to work for President Trump, lobbied every single solitary person that he thought might have some ability to say what a great guy is and how the president should hire him.

-Then all of a sudden he writes a book, and it's the exact opposite of everything that he's on record as having said about Donald Trump uh while he was working for Donald Trump.
+Then all of a sudden he writes a book, and it's the exact opposite of everything that he's on record as having said about Donald Trump while he was working for Donald Trump.

 Now, some would call that utter hypocrisy.